Grilled Peach and Farro Salad

 Disclaimer: The information in this blog post is not intended to provide medical advice and should not be considered as medical treatment.
 Readers are advised to consult a doctor or medical provider regarding any of the medical benefits of oil and salt described above.
 The author or contributors may not be held liable or responsible for any misunderstanding or misuse of the information contained in this post.
 Johanna Setta and Well + Fed LLC is not liable or responsible for any harm, damage, illness, loss, or injury caused or alleged to be caused directly or indirectly by any food or food source discussed in this blog post.
 The reader expressly assumes the risk of choosing to consume any food mentioned in this post.
 Not all statements in this blog post have been evaluated by the US Food and Drug Administration.
 This information is not intended to diagnose, treat, cure, or prevent any disease.

-Grilled Peach and Farro Salad
+Summer Grilled Peach and Farro Salad with Basil

 Author: